 I have to admit that I’ve never tasted canned sardines before.
 I will never deceive you and pretend to be an expert in something I don’t have a clue.
 Never.

-So, I did some research on them and I was amazed by the variety in flavors: sardines in tomato sauce, vegetables, Greek sauce, Italian, Spanish, Mediterranean, Japanese style, etc. To tell you the truth, I am a little bit skeptical about all these ingredients in the tin so I would suggest reading the labels first so that you avoid highly processed ingredients, additives, etc. You know, the stuff you have no idea what they are or even how to pronounce.
+So, I did some research on them and I was amazed by the variety of flavors: sardines in tomato sauce, vegetables, Greek sauce, Italian, Spanish, Mediterranean, Japanese style, etc. To tell you the truth, I am a little bit skeptical about all these ingredients in the tin so I would suggest reading the labels first so that you avoid highly processed ingredients, additives, etc. You know, the stuff you have no idea what they are or even how to pronounce.

 That being said, I would personally prefer to use sardines in olive oil (extra virgin olive oil if possible) or in pure water and then I would mix them with herbs, veggies, and greens.